-If quantitative tests are performed, the Company estimates the fair value of the reporting unit and asset group using both income and market-based approaches.
-The evaluation of goodwill and other indefinite-lived intangible assets requires the use of estimates about future operating results, valuation multiples and discount rates to determine the estimated fair value.
+The determination of fair value under the income approach requires the use of significant estimates about expected revenues and operating profit, as well as discount rates to determine the estimated fair value.
 Changes in the assumptions can materially affect these estimates.
-Thus, to the extent that gaming volumes deteriorate in the near future, discount rates increase significantly, or reporting units do not meet projected performance, the Company could have impairments to record in the future and such impairments could be material.
+Thus, to the extent that gaming volumes deteriorate in the future, discount rates increase significantly, or reporting units do not meet projected performance, the Company could have impairment losses in the future and such amounts could be material.
 These tests for impairment are performed annually during the fourth quarter or when a triggering event occurs.